Nikorasu/MiscPython/README.md

 similar using Curses.
 I wanted to try doing it without Curses, and it worked!
 `typingwpm.py` should be pretty portable, just needs the `pangrams.txt` file.

-*Note: Slower terminals may bug if rapidly pressing 2 keys at the same time.*
+*Note: Slower terminals may bug after rapidly pressing 2 keys at the same time.*

 ---